-Receive FIFO Almost Full Interrupt Active: When a one is read, it indicates that the receive FIFO data count has become greater than or equal to the value in the HLNK_CHAN_RX_AFL register.
+Receive FIFO Almost Full Interrupt Active: When one, it indicates that the receive FIFO data count has become greater than or equal to the value in the HLNK_CHAN_RX_AFL register.
 A zero indicates that the FIFO has not become almost full.
 This bit is latched and can be cleared by writing back to the Status register with a one in this bit position.